github-education-resources/graduation/README.md

 # Tiers 🏆

 Tiers reward the effort graduates make for this celebration.
-By adding yourself to the yearbook and writing a post on DEV, you will get access to extra benefits.
+Add yourself to the yearbook and write a post on DEV, and we'll send you 📦a surprise from GitHub.
 Make sure you submit your pull request before midnight Monday, May 25th PDT.

 - **Tier 1** ✉: Add yourself to the Yearbook by submitting a pull request to this repository and filling the swag shipping form.